tinalina1003/deep-learning-challenge/Analysis_Report.md

 ## Method

 Attempt 1:
+- Cutoff for application types: < 250

-- Input Neurons: 80
+- Input Neurons: 41
 - Hidden Layers: 1
+- Neurons per hidden layer: [80]
 - Activation Functions: ['relu', 'relu', 'sigmoid']

-The model started with 80 input neurons with `relu` activation function, a 30 hidden layer neuron also with `relu` activation function, and an output of 1 neuron and a `sigmoid` activation function.
-These were chosen as our result needs to be a clear successful (1) or unsuccessful (0).
-By categorizing values between 0 and 1, `relu` and `sigmoid` functions would be the most logical choice.
-The input number of features is just the number of features in our X train dataset.
-The hidden layer number of neurons was set to 30, a number less than the number of features.

 Attempt 2:
+- Cutoff for application types: < 1000
-- Input Neurons:
+- Input Neurons: 41
-- Hidden Layers:
+- Hidden Layers: 2
+- Neurons per hidden layer: [80, 40]
-- Activation Functions:
+- Activation Functions: ['relu','relu', 'tanh', 'sigmoid']

 Attempt 3:
+- Cutoff for application types: < 250
-- Input Neurons:
+- Input Neurons: 41
-- Hidden Layers:
+- Hidden Layers: 2
+- Neurons per hidden layer: [40, 30]
-- Activation Functions:
+- Activation Functions: ['tanh', 'tanh', 'tanh', 'sigmoid']

 ## Results

 After training with 100 epochs, the model produced a

+Attempt 1:
 - Loss: 0.5578
 - Accuracy: 0.7263

+Attempt 2:
+- Loss: 0.5848
+- Accuracy: 0.7312

+Attempt 3:
+- Loss: 0.5623
+- Accuracy: 0.7289

-## Analysis
+## Analysis and Summary

-This is by no means a good model.
-The results lost over half the data with only 72.63% accuracy.
+Changing any of the parameters and hyperparameters has minimal change to the results; any and all results produced has more than half of data loss and less than 75% accuracy.
+Attempt 2 had a higher accuracy with over 73% but no attempts were able to produce a performance of at least 75%.